CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 The following measures should be implemented as a priority:

 #### OPS.1.2.3.M1 Definition of permitted communication partners [Head of Organization]
 If information is to be transmitted to a communication partner outside of their own institution, it must be ensured that the recipient has the necessary authorizations to receive and process this information.
 Similarly, the identity of the communication partner must be verified before confidential information is disclosed.
-If information is exchanged between several communicating bodies, then it should be clear to all those involved who also received or will receive this information.
+If information is exchanged between several communicating bodies, it should be clear to all those involved who has also received or will receive this information.
 In order to meet the above criteria, it must be determined which communication partners are allowed to receive which information.
 This requires that all information be classified according to its strategic importance to the institution.

 #### OPS.1.2.3.M2 Regulation of Information Exchange [Head of Organization]